arkivanov/MVIKotlin/README.md

 Should you have any questions or ideas - there is [Discussions](https://github.com/arkivanov/MVIKotlin/discussions) section.
 Also welcome to the Kotlin Slack channel - [#mvikotlin](https://kotlinlang.slack.com/archives/C01403U1ZGW)!

+> [!NOTE]
+> This project is not stale; it is feature complete.
+I am actively keeping it up to date with necessary maintenance and updates.

 ## Overview

 ### What is MVI